preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 .. image:: variation-create-page-new2.png

-Editing a Page Variation works exactly the same way as editing the default page.
+Editing a page variation works exactly the same way as editing the default page.

 Statistics
 *************